jianshu93/unifrac_test/README.md

 # UniFrac implememtation in Rust

 This is an example repo to show how to compute the [UniFrac](https://en.wikipedia.org/wiki/UniFrac) distance between a pair of samples containing taxa.
-It uses the [phylotree](https://github.com/lucblassel/phylotree-rs) crate to parse the tree file and feature-sample table (OTU table for example) and then compute the unifrac distance.
+It uses the [phylotree](https://github.com/lucblassel/phylotree-rs) crate to parse the tree file and feature-sample table (OTU table for example) and then compute the unweighted unifrac distance.
+This is the example implementation, not heavily optimized.

+This is the orignal unweighted UniFrac, which is normalized by tree size for each pair of samples.
+That is the tree is trimmed first to include features in either of the sample or both but remove features that are not there for any of the samples.
+This unweighted is not a metric distance since the total space for each pair of samples is different.

 ## Install
 ```bash